 The newly-named federal Ministry of Indigenous and Northern Affairs has been involved in numerous Aboriginal land claims in a settlement process that goes back to 1973.
 Many claims have been settled, but many are still in process across the country.

 In this area, the Saugeen First Nation and Chippewas of Nawash First Nation are jointly called the Saugeen Ojibway.
-After years of negotiations aimed at settling issues stemming from 1836 and 1854 treaties, they took the unusual step of filing a lawsuit in the Ontario Superior Court of Justice.
+After years of negotiations aimed at settling issues stemming from 1836 and 1854 treaties, they took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice.
 It claims the Crown breached its “fiduciary,” or trust obligations as set out in the 1854, Treaty 72, involving the “surrender” of most of the now-former Saugeen Ojibway lands on the Bruce Peninsula, formerly known as the Saugeen Peninsula.

-Under the terms of that treaty the surrendered land was to be sold by the Crown and the money put in trust funds for the benefit of the First Nations.
+Under the terms of that treaty the surrendered land was to be sold by the Crown and the money put in trust funds for the benefit of the two First Nations.

 The lawsuit does not seek to have the treaty quashed, nor does it seek to nullify the sale of land to private owners that took place after 1854.
 But it does seek compensation for unsold land, including thousands of hectares of road and shore allowances, and other Crown land that was never sold.

 Full disclosure here: I own and live on property on the Bruce Peninsula that is surrounded by provincially-owned Crown land.
 So far as I know most of it used to be privately owned.

 The Saugeen Ojibway lawsuit raises other “equitable,” or fairness issues, regarding the circumstances under which the treaty was signed.